Anderson County Sheriff's Office

 The Warrant & Civil Unit is responsible for the service of criminal warrants and all civil papers received from any court of record.
 This function is mandated by State law and, therefore, the unit provides one of the most important functions within the Anderson County Sheriff's Office.

 The Warrant Division of the Anderson County Sheriff’s Office is responsible for tracking and serving warrants, subpoenas, and civil papers throughout Anderson County.
-Once a warrant is issued by a judge or magistrate, the warrant is delivered to the Warrant Division to then be served.
+Once a warrant is issued by a judge or magistrate it is delivered to the Warrant Division to be served.

 Warrant Division personnel then set out to locate and apprehend wanted subjects.
 Deputies assigned to the Warrant Division work closely with investigators and members of the Sheriff’s Office Fugitive Unit to coordinate resources and apprehension efforts.
 When serving particularly dangerous or high-risk warrants, the Sheriff’s Office SWAT team may also be called upon for assistance.